 3.Rat Extermination and Removal

 Now that we’ve made sure that new rats and mice cannot get in, it’s time to take care move on to the main control method.
-There no methods that are both effective and fully humane to deal with a rodent control problem, so we empty the use of snap traps to quickly and promptly deal with an indoor Rat issue.
-We have spent a lot of years honing our trapping and control skills, so we know the best methods, locations for traps, and the proper bait to use.
+There are no rat extermination services that are both effective and fully humane to deal with a rodent control problem, so we empty the use of snap traps to quickly and promptly deal with an indoor rodent removal.
+We have spent a lot of time honing our trapping and control skills, so we know the best methods, locations for traps, and the proper bait to use.

 We absolutely refuse to use poisons to control a rat population, especially inside your house.
 It’s never a good idea to introduce poison control into environment that you, your loved ones, and pets live in.
 It is a totally unnecessary risk!
 Also, most poisons cause rats and mice to search desperately for water before they dehydrate.
 This will put your water lines in serious danger.